Defective work and disputes

 Not complying with a direction to rectify can result in the following actions:

-- applying 10 demerit points to your licence
+- applying up to 10 demerit points to your licence

 - prosecuting you in the tribunal/courts (maximum penalty is $30,475)